pytest-dev/pyfakefs/master/_sources/intro.rst.txt

 - pyfakefs keeps track of the filesystem size if configured.
 The file system size can be configured arbitrarily.

+- it is possible to pause and resume using the fake filesystem, if the real file system has to be used in a test step

 - pyfakefs defaults to the OS it is running on, but can also be configured to test code running under another OS (Linux, MacOS or Windows).

 - pyfakefs can be configured to behave as if running as a root or as a non-root user, independently from the actual user.

+.. _limitations:

 Limitations
 -----------
-- pyfakefs will not work with Python libraries (other than `os` and `io`) that use C libraries to access the file system, because it cannot patch the underlying C libraries' file access functions.
+- pyfakefs will not work with Python libraries (other than `os` and `io`) that use C libraries to access the file system, because it cannot patch the underlying C libraries' file access functions

 - pyfakefs patches most kinds of importing file system modules automatically, but there are still some cases where this will not work.